Authority and Discernment

 Evil (Bad) (Gn.
 2.17).
 “The Woman” arrives in Gn.
 2.19.

-Every day we make discernments, and we name.
+Every day we make discernments, and we name the world around us.
 Naming to the good, we partake, and to the evil, we do not.
-As to the garden, discernment (wisdom) of good and evil takes on new importance.
+As to the garden, discernment (wisdom) of good and evil takes on new significance.
 Not understanding, Adam and Eve become responsible for how they name what is before them.
-Our discernment, our speaking and naming, and our final choices deliver the consequences of our daily life.
+Much like Adam and Eve, our discernment, speaking and naming, and our final choices deliver the consequences of our daily lives.

 *